MicroFocus/CX/middle_tier/services.md

         return Response(json.dumps(data), headers={'Content-type': 'application/json'})
 ```

-In the `services.json` file the endpoint values are:
+In the `services.json` file the properties for a custom REST endpoint are:

  * `id` - The ID of the endpoint.
-This my be unique in the `services.json` file.
+This must be unique in the `services.json` file.
  * `name` - The name of the endpoint.
  * `description` - The description of this endpoint.
  * `virtual` - This array contains the set of virtual REST endpoints.
 It can contain multiple entries.
 	 * 	`response_function_name` - The name of the class and function that will be called when this endpoint is invoked.
 In this case the middle tier will call a function called `get_custom_data` in the class `MyCustomResource`.
 	 *  `function_source_uri` - Defines the path to the file containing the Python implementation of the endpoint.
-If you created a your custom endpoint in the `middle_tier/plugins/myendpoints` folder and named it `myendpoint.py` then the source URI would be `plugins.myendpoints.myendpoint`.
+If you created your custom endpoint in the `middle_tier/plugins/myendpoints` folder and named it `myendpoint.py` then the source URI would be `plugins.myendpoints.myendpoint`.
-	 *  `path` - This is the path of the endpoint within the space of this entire entry.
-For this example our final URL would be `/api/custom/list'.
+	 *  `path` - This is the path of the endpoint within the space of this entry.
+For this example our final URL would be `/api/custom/list`.
+It is `api` because all REST endpoints end up under `api`, `custom` because that is the list path of this set of endpoints, and `list` because that is the path of this specific endpoint.
 	 *  `method` - This defines the HTTP method of the REST endpoint.
 This can be `GET`, `PUT`, `POST`, or `DELETE`.
  *  `list_path` - The listen path defines the path for the entire set of REST endpoints in entry.
 In this case the REST endpoints would use the URL `/api/custom/<specific endpoint entry>`.